hanja-graph/hanja-graph/README.md

 For more information on the intent and design of this project, please see the [design](design/README.md) section.

+This is still under development and really doesn't work yet.

+[Known issues](known-issues.md) lists the planned features and bug fixes.

 A production version of the app is deployed here:
 * [DB browser](https://hanja-graph.github.io/hanja-graph/index.html?app=repl) - to debug the development database.
 * [Card browser](https://hanja-graph.github.io/hanja-graph/index.html?app=card&card_id=1).